slsa-framework/slsa/docs/spec/v1.0/terminology.md

 | Primary Term | Description
 | --- | ---
-| Platform | System that allows tenants to run builds.
-Technically, it is the transitive closure of software and services that must be trusted to faithfully execute the build.
+| Platform | The transitive closure of software and services that must be trusted to faithfully execute builds in the build system.
 It includes software, hardware, people, and organizations.
+| System | Collection of processes and tools which allows tenants to run builds.
+This includes both the trusted control plane as well as the processes that execute untrusted tenant build steps.
+| Service | A hosted build system that is run on shared infrastructure (i.e. not an individual's workstation)
 | Admin | A privileged user with administrative access to the platform, potentially allowing them to tamper with builds or the control plane.
 | Tenant | An untrusted user that builds an artifact on the platform.
 The tenant defines the build steps and external parameters.
 | Control plane | Build system component that orchestrates each independent build execution and produces provenance.
 The control plane is managed by an admin and trusted to be outside the tenant's control.